Reddit's sending GameStop to the moon. It'll eventually crash

+On Thursday alone, GameSpot's stock hit all-time highs of $492.02 per share, only to drop by more than half a minute later.
+On Friday morning, it jumped up another 75% to $341.

-Though GameStop itself hasn't fundamentally changed much in the past month, its stock has shot up more than 2,400% -- that's not a typo.
+Though GameStop itself hasn't fundamentally changed much in the past month, its stock has shot up as much as 2,752% -- that's not a typo -- since the beginning of the year.
 This dynamic's led Wall Street investors who bet against the company's future to lose billions of dollars, and the excitement is driving the hype even further.

 Over the past week, the financial world watched in shock as GameStop stock rose to unthinkable levels.
 Even Elon Musk tweeted about it, pointing his 43 million followers to a link of the Reddit community investing in GameStop, called r/WallStreetBets.